mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 * Data-driven windows like session window greatly widen the streaming processing design patterns
 * Session window is much more complex for reasoning and test than fixed window
 * Late event under allowed lateness closes the gap of already produced sessions, the results could be surprising
-* Session window could never end, but to get the speculative, early results you can define the special trigger in processing time domain
+* Session window could never end, but to get the speculative, early results you can define the special trigger
+* Early results are always triggered when the processing time advances, there is no correlation with the event time

 Let me know what you think as a comment below.